microart/microART-Tool/README.md

     chmod +x /tmp/docker-machine &&
     sudo cp /tmp/docker-machine /usr/local/bin/docker-machine
     docker-machine version

-These two operations are not foundamental, execute these operation if a the end of the guide it doesn't'
+These two operations are not foundamental, execute these operation if a the end of the guide it doesn't

     docker-machine create --driver virtualbox default
     eval "$(docker-machine env default)"